MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an external touch interface(ATtiny3217 Xplained Pro+T10 Xplained Pro kit) through UART protocol to control the RGB led of WBZ451 Curiosity board.
-The led can also be controlled by Microchip Bluetooth Data(MBD) app through Bluetooth Low Energy(BLE).
-The WBZ451 Curiosity board will report the led status to mobile phone and touch interface through BLE and UART respectively.
-The temperature data is also reported periodically to the mobile phone through BLE.
+This application demonstrates the use of an external touch interface (ATtiny3217 Xplained Pro and T10 Xplained Pro kit) through UART protocol to control the RGB LED of WBZ451 Curiosity board.
+The LED can also be controlled by Microchip Bluetooth Data (MBD) application through Bluetooth Low Energy (BLE).
+The WBZ451 Curiosity board will report the LED status to mobile phone and touch interface through BLE and UART respectively.
+The temperature data is also periodically reported to the mobile phone through BLE.

 ![](docs/0_Hardware_Setup.PNG)

-The T10 Xplained Pro kit has four mutual capacitance buttons and a mutual capacitance slider.
+The T10 Xplained Pro kit has four mutual capacitance buttons and one mutual capacitance slider.
 This kit is supported by the ATtiny3217 Xplained Pro as it has a capacitive touch enabled MCU and a matching pinout that connects the external headers.
 The four mutual capacitance buttons are configured for Red, Green, Blue and ON_OFF button.
 The intensity of each Red, Green and Blue button is controlled by the slider respectively.

+To set maximum intensity of a color in the LED we need to complete two full swipes in the slider.
 The range of one slide is from minimum intensity to medium intensity and the second slide is from medium intensity to maximum intensity and the vice versa to reduce the intensity.
-To set the maximum intensity of a color we need to complete two full swipes in the slider.
-This touch data is transmitted to WBZ451 Curiosity board through UART protocol in the form of a 32 bit data frame as shown below.
+This touch data is transmitted to WBZ451 Curiosity board through UART protocol in the form of a 32-bit data frame as shown below.

 ![](docs/0_Data_frame.PNG)

-This data frame is received by the WBZ451 Curiosity board and is used to control the RGB led.
-Whenever the RGB button is pressed the led switches on and when the ON_OFF button is pressed again the led switches off.
-These changes are also reflected in the MBD app.
+The WBZ451 curiosity board receives this data frame and uses this to control the RGB LED.
+Whenever the RGB button is pressed the LED switches on and when the ON_OFF button is pressed the LED switches off.
+These changes are also reflected in the MBD application.

 #### Note
 The mutual capacitance slider in T10 Xplained Pro kit has 4 sensors.
 Because of this, the slider can only set four intensity values on a single slide.
-To increase the RGB led's resolution, we are using two slide logic in the application.
+To increase the RGB LED's resolution, we are using two slide logic in the application.

 ## 2. Bill of materials<a name="step2">